surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 For the past few years I've been building web applications with [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html).
 Before this, I was a React + Redux developer and I found Phoenix easy to pick up.
 I've been able to build complex web applications faster and with less code than I typically would need in React.

 That's not to say everything I've encountered in Phoenix is straightforward.
 I've struggled with forms, which surprised me.
-Forms seemed simple from the docs but proved challenging in practice.
-They involve collecting and validating user data, and that can be quite tricky to do right.
+Forms seemed simple from the docs but there’s a deceptively large amount of work going on behind the scenes.
+Forms can fire events directly to your LiveView when they update or submit, and any error feedback can be rendered out to the user.
+Forms can even show that error directly inline with the field that caused it.
+This is pretty awesome, but we're left to handle the validation and casting ourselves, and that can be a bit tricky to do right.

 Before continuing, I'm going to assume you have a basic understanding of Phoenix LiveView, Ecto, and Elixir.
 In this article I'll be talking about how to create forms in Phoenix, and how we can leverage [changesets](https://hexdocs.pm/ecto/Ecto.Changeset.html) to make our forms more powerful.
-I'll also talk about how we can do this in a way that's performant and keeps our frontend uncoupled with our database schemas.
+I'll also talk about how we can do this in a way that's performant and keeps our frontend decoupled from our database schemas.
 In the next article, we'll go over how we can extract this behavior into a macro we can use across all our forms.

 ## Phoenix Forms